The Marketer's Guide to Email List Segmentation

 Email list segmentation is the practice of dividing your contact database into smaller, targeted groups based on shared characteristics like industry, company size, behavior, or buying stage.
 This lets B2B marketing and sales teams send relevant messages to the right accounts at the right time instead of blasting everyone with the same content.

 There are many ways to segment an email list, and what works for one company might not work for another.
-So, before you get started, it's important to consider each of your buyer personas and the characteristics that set them apart.
+So, before you get started, consider each of your buyer personas and the characteristics that set them apart.

 Personalization is no longer optional in B2B marketing.
 Contacts engage with messages tailored to their needs, not generic broadcasts.